Please choose your visa type: F-1 or J-1

 An F-1 student is allowed to volunteer through TU’s True Blue Neighbors.
 If interested in volunteering, come to the ISS office to consult one of the trained immigration officers who will be able to discuss volunteer opportunities with F-1 international students.

 If you are interested in participating in an internship you must receive approval from the SEVIS officers.
 The internship must meet the requirements of the Curricular Practical Training as outlined in the CPT section and be approved prior to participation.
 If CPT is approved, a new I-20 will be issued reflecting the authorization.

 Curricular Practical Training (CPT)

 The purpose of CPT is to allow students to gain practical experience in their field of study while pursuing their educational objective.
 CPT is defined by the United States Citizenship & Immigration Services as employment that is an “integral part” of a student’s course of study.
 Employment must be directly related to the major area of study and enhance the student’s academic development.
-In order to be eligible for CPT, student must be enrolled on a full-time basis for at least one full academic year.
+In order to be eligible for CPT, students must be enrolled on a full-time basis for at least one full academic year.

-Spring or Fall CPT: Allowed only if internship is required* for the degree currently being pursued and listed on I-20.
+Spring or Fall CPT: Allowed only if an internship is required* for the degree currently being pursued and listed on I-20.
 Students must be enrolled in a full course of study during both fall and spring semesters.
 Restrictions on the number of part-time hours will vary.

-Summer CPT: Student may work full-time (40 hours per week).
+Summer CPT: Students may work full-time (40 hours per week).
 Students are REQUIRED to be enrolled in an internship class or a class that directly relates to the major and the internship.
 This must be for credit and can be for 1-3 credit hours.
 Please note that students who participate in 12 months of full-time CPT will no longer be eligible to participate in OPT.